GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/use-case/datapreparation/gemma-it/README.md

 ## Prerequisites

 - The [ML Platform Playground](../../../platform/playground) must be deployed
-- Data output from the [Data Preprocessing example](../../datapreprocessing)
+- Data output from the [Data Processing example](../../data-processing)

 ## Steps